Work & Career

 Don’t be a slouch

 Sit up straight.
 It turns out your mother was right all along and good posture is important.
 Not only will you look naturally more confident and alert but slumping makes you look tired and checked out, Schuldt says.
-It’s not as hard as you think.
-Use these 7 tricks to improve your posture right now.

 Remember who your meal ticket is

 Your first allegiance should always be to your company.
 They are, after all, the ones paying your salary, says Paula Conway, president of Astonish Media Group.
 “The fact is that you work because of how hard we work to keep business coming in,” she says.
 “The decisions, including criticisms and directives, we make daily are often regarded as tough on staff, but they’re for the best interest of the company.”
-(Make sure know these 10 seemingly harmless things that you could end up getting fired for.)
+Make sure you know these 10 seemingly harmless things that you could end up getting fired for.

 If you want to be a boss, act like a boss